Kitware/candela/app/resonantlab/README.md

 {"url":"localhost:27017","database":"test","collection":"gapminder","type":"mongo"}
 ```

-Of course, after connecting the girder item to the database, you also still need to hit the `/item/{id}/dataset` endpoint to indicate that it is also a dataset intended for Resonant Laboratory.
+Of course, after connecting the girder item to the database, you also still need to hit the `/item/{id}/dataset` endpoint to indicate that it is also a dataset intended for Resonant Lab.

 ### Development